eric-burel/data-fetching-patterns-in-react/README.md

 Unlike dynamic sites that generate content on the fly with each request, SSG prepares all pages in advance.
 This approach means that a server simply serves pre-built HTML, CSS, and JavaScript files to the browser without the need to execute server-side code or database queries at runtime.

+Static Site Generation have become a popular choice for blog creation, especially among users who prefer writing in Markdown, such as those using Jekyll on GitHub Pages.
+These tools are favored for their simplicity, allowing content creators to focus solely on their writing without worrying about the underlying technology.

+SSGs aren't just limited to converting Markdown into HTML, they have broader applications.
+For instance, content can be managed through a Content Management System (CMS), where it is stored and maintained separately from the website's codebase.
+This setup is particularly advantageous for product catalogs, where content designers and producers input information into the CMS, and an SSG periodically generates a static website.
+This process results in websites that load very quickly because all the data fetching and content generation occur before the site is published.
+Once generated, the content on these sites remains unchanged until the next update cycle.

 Static Site Generation (SSG) offers numerous benefits, including enhanced load speeds due to the ability to serve static files swiftly from a Content Delivery Network (CDN).
 It also bolsters security since it eliminates direct interaction with databases or server-side applications.
 Additionally, SSG can significantly improve SEO outcomes because the content becomes immediately available upon page load.

 Like other patterns we discussed so far, SSG's utility isn't confined to any specific frontend library; its application predates many of these libraries.
 Developers have the flexibility to implement SSG using various backend technologies, such as PHP, Ruby, or Java.
 However, in contexts where you and your team possess expertise in building client-side React applications, or where existing logic from such applications can be repurposed for static site generation, leveraging isomorphic React could be particularly advantageous.

-SSG is especially favored for projects like blogs, documentation sites, and marketing websites, where the content remains static or seldom changes.
+### Implementing Static Site Generation in React

 For instance, if we want to generate some advertisements when the website is built (instead of everytime when user request the page), we can define a React Server Component like the following:

 ```jsx
 async function getAds(): Promise<Ad[]> {